Euro Vs Sterling

 *The Dublin Pass - gives you access to attractions such as Guinness Storehouse, Dublin Zoo, Jameson Distillery and many more.
 As well as the hop-on hop off tours.
 Find out more on the Dublin Pass website.

 Compared with cities in the US and Canada, Dublin may seem expensive.
-Dining, particularly if you want to drink wine, can be pricey.
-Quality of food is great, however.
-And there’s value to be found if you’re willing to dig into Dublin’s exploding food scene.
+Dining can be pricey, particularly if you want to drink beer or wine.
+The quality of food in Ireland is great, however.
+And there's value to be found if you're willing to dig into Dublin's exploding food scene.

 What's the Average Hotel Price in Dublin?